learning-unlimited/ESP-Website/docs/admin/releases/11/README.rst

   ``</>`` button to use a source code editor and write HTML code as before.
 - All comm panel emails are now HTML, so ``<html>`` tags are no longer necessary.
 We will address the spam filter implications of this in a future release.
+- Fixed a bug in the generation of schedules in comm panel emails
 - Added a rich text editor to editable text fields (QSD) like the comm panel (see above).
 - **If you are using the source code editor in the comm panel or editable text fields, it is advised that you switch back to the rich text editor view before saving/proceeding.**